 Develop themselves as responsible citizens, employees and employers, family members, and members of global society.

-In UNIV 100, undeclared first-year students make new friends and develop professional relationships with professors, staff and peer mentors.
-OFYE also offers student success fellows, early alert intervention, community-based learning, and academic and student success programming through OFYE and through campus involvement/activities.
-The OFYE Lava Lounge is the home to the undeclared that provides a space to meet friends or study with access to computers and printing.
+In UNIV 100, undeclared first-year students make new connections with peers and develop professional relationships with professors, staff and peer mentors.
+OFYE also offers student success coaching, early alert intervention, community-based learning, and academic and student success programming through OFYE and campus involvement/activities.
+The OFYE Lava Lounge is the center for undeclared first-year students that provides a space to meet friends or study, with computers and printing access.

 CoursesFirst Year Experience

 Courses are designated as UNIV in the class schedule.